Consensus Date: March 2017

 1.1.1 Definitive Criteria

-Isolation of Yersinia pestis from bubo aspirates, blood/liver/spleen, cerebrospinal fluid (CSF) or respiratory secretions.
+Isolation of Yersinia pestis from bubo aspirates, blood/liver/spleen, cerebrospinal fluid (CSF), respiratory secretions, bone marrow or lymph nodes.

 1.1.2 Suggestive Criteria

 - Detection of Y. pestis by nucleic acid tests (NAT); OR